Speaking part: variant 3 - Langart

 Suggested answers

 Interviewer: Hello everybody!
 It’s Teenagers Round the World Channel.
-Our guest today is a teenager from Russia and we are going to discuss friendship.
+Our guest today is a teenager from Russia and we are going to discuss Russian cultural traditions.
 We’d like to know our guest’s point of view on this issue.
 Please answer five questions.
 So, let’s get started.

 Interviewer: Thank you very much for your interview.